matclab/web2py-mpd-gmproxy/README.md

    https://bitbucket.org/matclab/web2py-mpd-gmproxy gmproxy` or `git clone https://github.com/matclab/web2py-mpd-gmproxy.git`.
 5. `cp gmproxy/models/conf.py.sample  gmproxy/models/conf.py` and edit `gmproxy/models/conf.py` to match your configuration.
-5. Launch *gmusicproxy* and *web2py*.
+5. Launch *gmusicproxy* (with  `--extended-m3u` option) and *web2py*.
 You may use the systemd services provided in the `systemd` directory as information on how to do it.

 ## Thanks ##